tevoran/T3Vtech-3/README.md

 ## Dependencies

-T3Vtech-3 currently needs SDL2 as a dependency.
+T3Vtech-3 currently needs SDL2 and GLEW as a dependency.
+The other dependency that is used is used as a submodule.

 ## Building